Mihály Károlyi: Early life

-Mihály was raised with great devotion in the castle of his grandmother at Fót, because his politician father, Count Julius Károlyi, had not enough time for Mihály.
-At the age of 14, his grandmother sent him to a Viennese clinic, where he underwent special surgery to restore his palate and mouth.
-This surgery proved to be a sharp turning point; for, after a couple of weeks of recovery, Mihály started to speak quickly, fluently and very elaborately, despite the fact that the family and relatives formerly thought that he was too dumb to speak.
-His severe developmental disorder was a decisive factor in the development of Karolyi's personality.
-His struggle to learn to speak and to live a full life after his cleft palate surgery sapped his willpower.
-As an adult, "iron will, ambition, stubbornness and the security of his immense wealth drove him on his political career."
 Throughout his life, he has learned three foreign languages at almost native level: English, German and French.
 His mindset and character were shaped by external influences: including hatred towards the Habsburg dynasty, the traditional anti-German sentiment of his family, his foster father, the world-view of uncle Sándor Károlyi, his adoration of the 1848 revolution in Hungary, his idea of organizing peasants into farming cooperatives.
 Having unbroken optimistic faith in the rapid development of science and technology, which he thought would solve all problems of humankind, he developed an idealistic devotion to the cause of social justice based on his reading experiences, including the French Encyclopédie and Jules Verne novels.

 Although he was not interested in university lectures, he managed to pass his exams with the help of a tutor and obtained a law degree.
-At the age of 24, he became an unbridled adult.
-He wanted to make up for what he had missed as a teenager, throwing himself into the nightlife, with enthusiasm; he spent his time flagrantly, playing cards, having fun hunting.
+At the age of 24, he became an unbridled adult, throwing himself into the nightlife, with enthusiasm; he spent his time flagrantly, playing cards, having fun hunting.
 He lived in French spa towns, attended many international horse races and early automobile races in various European countries.
-Although his political opponents later sought to denounce his hedonistic lifestyle as a youth, the truth is that Karolyi's youthful life was no different from that of aristocrats of his age.
-He loved travelling most of all, even going as far as the island of Ceylon, but he also travelled to almost every country in Europe and visited the USA four times.
-When he was at home, his favourite pastimes were horse riding, polo and hunting, but he also enjoyed playing cards and chess.
+His political opponents later sought to denounce his hedonistic lifestyle as a youth.